brightec/RateTheApp-Android/README.md

 # RateTheApp

-RateTheApp is an Android View that allows users to rate your app
+RateTheApp allows users to rate your app prompting them for further action depending on the rating they gave.

 <img src="images/ratetheapp.png" alt="RateTheApp" width="400"/>